First Place For Youth

-Julius, a My First Place alumnus, his sister introduced him to First Place for Youth.
+Julius, a My First Place alumnus, joined the program when he was 22 years old after his sister introduced him to First Place for Youth.
 In honor of Foster Care Awareness Month, Julius shared how having a safe place to live and a caring support system empowered him to achieve his full potential.
 Thank you, Julius, for sharing your story with us!

 My name is Julius Harper and I was put in the foster care system at the age of 12 years old.
 Now, I am 30 years old and I have been working in banking for 10 years thanks to First Place for Youth and all the resources they connected me to.
 Without them, I don’t know where I would be.